aaronhunter1088/Pokedex/README.md

 # pokedexSpringbootApp

 # v0.4
-This Spring boot application begins by listing the Pokemon out in a grid pattern, defaulting to 10 pokemon per page.
+This Spring boot application has been upgraded from 2.7.5 to 3.3.1!

+The app begins by listing the Pokemon out in a grid pattern, defaulting to 10 pokemon per page.
 On the homepage, there will be a Pokedex image which directs to the search page.
 Then there is a pagination list for all pokemon, a GIF toggle, Jump to Page, and Pokemon